Baltimore Monuments :

 Northeast Baltimore City

 The Columbus Monument can be seen in the postcard below on the campus of the Samuel Ready School, on the Northeast corner of Harford Road and North Avenue.
-That campus was razed years ago for a Sears Store, and the monument was moved to the Hamilton Section of Baltimore.
-If what I can gather, the old Ready School and Columbus Monument actually faced North Avenue and were torn down for the Social Services parking lot built years ago.
+That campus was razed years ago for a Sears Store and public government buildings, and the monument was moved to the Hamilton Section of Baltimore.
+From what I can gather, the old Ready School and Columbus Monument actually faced North Avenue and was torn down for the Social Services parking lot built years ago.
 The Columbus Monument was just off of the 1400 block of East North Avenue, near Bond Street.

 .........................Pulaski Monument Baltimore City 2007